dustinpfister/blog_posts/_posts/phaser-tilemap-loader.md

 layout: post
 categories: phaser
 id: 287
-updated: 2018-09-27 08:50:30
+updated: 2018-10-01 20:44:34
-version: 1.14
+version: 1.15
 ---

-So tile maps are an important component of phaser that allows for making a map of tiles that contain among other things frame index values, that can then be skinned with sprite sheet.
+So tile maps are an important component of [phaser ce](https://photonstorm.github.io/phaser-ce/) that allows for making a map of tiles that contain among other things frame index values, that can then be skinned with sprite sheet.
 So tile maps are useful for many strategy and platform type games, and any other kind of project where they might come in handy.
 In this post I will be covering how to load external data from a json file that can contain all kinds of data for a tile map, such as frame index data and other useful properties.
+This can be done with the [tilemap method](https://photonstorm.github.io/phaser-ce/Phaser.Loader.html#tilemap) of the loader in phaser ce.

 <!-- more -->